innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 - integrated auto-translate (you can set model/user language parameter)
 - voice generating ([silero](https://github.com/snakers4/silero-models)), en and ru variants
 - translation_as_hidden_text option in .cfg - if you want to learn english with bot)))
+- telegram_users.txt - list of permitted users (if empty - permit for all)

 TBC:
 - replace "X typing" by yield from generator